 Securing external funding is another strategy to consider.
 Seeking investments from venture capitalists, angel investors, or crowdfunding can provide the necessary capital without increasing personal debt.
 This approach, however, involves sharing business control and profits with investors.

 Financial literacy plays a pivotal role in handling personal debt while navigating entrepreneurship.
 Understanding financial management, accounting, and investing principles can empower entrepreneurs to make informed decisions regarding personal and business finances.
+You can read our Mint budgeting app review for a tool to help you out.

 The Interplay Between Personal and Business Finances